kallaway/100-days-of-code/r1-html-log.md

 **R1D70, February 26th, 2019**
 Cleaned the HTML and CSS of my onlineCV a bit, and fixed an issue with the footer that was driving me crazy.
 The social icons section wasn't lining up properly on medium display.
 Check it out here: https://mr2much.github.io/webdev/onlinecv/html/index

+**R1D71, February 27th, 2019**
+Today was experimentation day, not much coding but learning about how to use Puppeteer to create screenshots of my web sites and about the meta tags for social media.
+Let's check out how this looks on twitter: https://mr2much.github.io/webdev/onlinecv/html/index